Mediation helps to resolve workplace disputes because:

 Please contact our office to discuss your needs.
 Contact us

 Please download a copy of our free Workplace Conflict Guide from iTunes.
 The Guide provides easy to understand information for managers and employees involved in workplace conflict.
 The Guide is written by Nina Harding, John J Whelan and Simone Farrar.
-Please note the free Workplace Conflict Guide must be downloaded to an iPad.
+Please note the free Workplace Conflict Guide must be downloaded to an Apple device.